dmisiuk/JMP2016/JMP2.2-Architecture-Principle-of-Software-Development/README.md

 *D: Dependency Inversion principle*

     Its broken in ProductService.
-We hardcoded instantiantiating instanse for this class in static method initWithDb and initWithFile where we create according repository.
+We hardcoded instantiating instance for this class in static method initWithDb and initWithFile where we create according repository.
     The better way is pass this repository(based on the same interface) to constructor of ProductService.